young-kcd/firebird/doc/sql.extensions/README.builtin_functions.txt

     3) WEEKDAY and YEARDAY cannot be used.
 It doesn't make sense.
     4) YEAR, MONTH and DAY could not be used with time values.
     5) All timestamp_part values could be used with timestamp values.
+    6) In Firebird 3.0.8 and 4.0.1 the return type for unit MILLISECOND was changed from BIGINT to NUMERIC(18, 1).

 Example:
     select datediff(week from cast('yesterday' as timestamp) - 7 to current_timestamp)